yeyopepe/Many.Mocks/README.md

 ### **How to generate a bunch of mocks from any method or constructor?**

-1. You can get every needed mock just typing:
+1. You can get a bag of nedeed mocks just typing:
 ```
 var mocks = typeof(UserManager).GetMocksFromConstructors(); //11 mocks: 2 from ctor.
 1 and 9 from ctor.
 2
 ```